NVIDIA/NeMo-Framework-Launcher/README.md

 subject, so make sure the special token you trained on is included in the text prompt.
 For example, `a photo of sks dog sleeping`.

-To enable the inference stage with dreambooth, configure the configuration files:
+To enable the inference stage with DreamBooth, configure the configuration files:

 1. In the `defaults` section of `conf/config.yaml`, update the `fw_inference` field to point to the desired DreamBooth inference configuration file.
 For example,